The Laplace Transform of the Second Moment in the Gauss Circle Problem: Meromorphic Continuation of and

 The integrand of the continuous part of the spectrum has poles at $s = \tfrac{1}{2} \pm z$ due to the gamma factors in $G(s, z)$.
 Note that for any fixed $s$, the gamma factors $G(s,z)$ have exponential decay in $z$, so that the integral converges absolutely.
 Proving the meromorphic continuation of the continuous part of the spectrum is subtle, but the methodology of~\cite[\S4.4.2]{HulseKuanLowryDudaWalker17} or~\cite[\S3.3.3]{HulseGaussSphere} of iteratively shifting lines of integration and picking up residual terms applies here. \end{proof}

 \begin{remark} It is interesting to note that each individual $D_2(s;h)$ has poles at $s = \tfrac{1}{2} \pm it_j$ from the discrete spectrum, while the complete sum $Z_2(s, 0)$ does not.
 That is, by averaging over $h$, the leading line of poles vanishes.
-This provides an explanation for the vastly simpler behavior of averaged sums observed by Chamizo~\cite[\S4]{Chamizo1999}. \end{remark}
+This provides a spectral explanation for the vastly simpler behavior of averaged sums.
+The improved behavior of these averaged sums was also observed by Chamizo~\cite[\S4]{Chamizo1999}, but not in a way that Ivi\'{c} could leverage in~\cite{Ivic1996} while making the current best-known bound for~\eqref{eq:convolution_ivic}. \end{remark}

 We summarize the meromorphic behavior of $Z_2(s,w)$.
 The function $Z_2(s,0)$ will be further analyzed in sections~\S\ref{sec:discrete_spectral_W}-\ref{sec:continuous_spectral_W}.

 \begin{lemma} The doubly-summed shifted convolution $Z_2(s,w)$ has meromorphic continuation to $\mathbb{C}^2$.
 In particular, the specialized shifted convolution $Z_2(s,0)$ has meromorphic continuation to the plane.
 For $\Re s > -\tfrac{1}{2}$, all poles of $Z_2(s,0)$ come from the non-spectral part (which has a simple pole at $s = 2$ and a double pole at $s = 1$) and the continuous part of the spectrum (whose poles appear within the residual terms $\mathcal{R}^{\pm}_j$, as defined in~\eqref{eq:continuous_mero_with_resids}). \end{lemma}